FIVE WINDOWS

 Like theatre, display is a fleeting art.
 Window dressers must accept that even their best staging can stay up no longer than two weeks; often without a single proof or document that it was there at all.

-During the course of three months Sabrina plays with the ephemerality and distinctive forms of vitrine display and window dressing.
+During the course of three months Sabriena plays with the ephemerality and distinctive forms of vitrine display and window dressing.
 Having no merchandise to sell, she stages a street theatre that transforms the window front into a fiction of a store vitrine and turns the passer-by and its immediate surrounding into public audience.
 Shop window display change:

-Sabrina Seifried is currently obtaining a MFA in Autonomous Design at KASK in Gent.
+Sabriena Seifried is currently obtaining a MFA in Autonomous Design at KASK in Gent.
 In her work she explores the ritual(s) of shopping and the history of the storefront display, as well as the ever closer relationship between retail and art institutions, seen through the fashion shop window.
 During a period of three months Seifried is experimenting with the function of the window front at au JUS as a surface for receiving and reflecting, thereby shielding its interior from the passer-by.